LibreOffice/core/javaunohelper/README.md

+# Java UNO Helper

 Makes it easier to use UNO with Java.